Meet some of our generous donors profiled below.

 My donation to Teaching for Change is in honor of my mother Géralde Duval and grandmother Sylvanie Luberisse.
 They were both educators who have inspired me to follow the same path.
 My mother was a special education teacher for New York City Public Schools and she volunteered as a literacy teacher in her community for decades.
 She believed educators should follow the path of education as the “practice of freedom.”
 Upon my graduation, she gave me her beloved copy of Paulo Freire’s Pedagogy of the Oppressed.
 I have read it over and over again in my quest to support my own students in discovering the extraordinary within.
 The hope was for us to create knowledge together and to develop a conscience that helps us see our ancestors as contributors of history and ourselves as architects of the present and future.

-We are happy to announce that Peabody award winning producer Dr. Judi Moore Latta made a donation to Teaching for Change in honor of her parents, Oscar and LaVerne Moore.
+Peabody award winning producer Dr. Judi Moore Latta made a donation to Teaching for Change in honor of her parents, Oscar and LaVerne Moore.
 Latta explained that the donation is in their memory because they are “two extraordinary teachers who believed in helping to change the world.”
 They are pictured in the photo to the left, when they were courting 72 years ago, as young faculty members at St. Paul’s College in Virginia.
 Read More.

 A big shout out of appreciation to Nigel.
-He told us how much he loves our bookstore at Busboys and Poets and that he brings all his family to visit when they are in town.
+In 2015, he told us how much he loves our bookstore at Busboys and Poets and that he brings all his family to visit when they are in town.
 When we explained that the bookstore is run by Teaching for Change and that we need support to sustain our wonderful collection of progressive titles and events, he immediately offered to help.
 He made a generous donation and promised to invite others to do the same.

 Nizam B. Ali — co-owner of Ben’s Chili Bowl, son of Ben Ali, and former Teaching for Change board member — is donating a portion of the royalties from the book Ben’s Chili Bowl: 50 Years of a Washington, D.C., Landmark to Teaching for Change.